jharwell/sierra/docs/src/tutorials/project/graphs_config.rst

    graphs:
      # The filename (no path) of the .csv within the output directory
-     # for a simulation to look for the column(s) to plot, sans the .csv
+     # for an experimental run to look for the column(s) to plot, sans the .csv
      # extension.
      - src_stem: 'foo.csv'